-The Manchester Grand Hyatt San Diego opens its roof for outdoor screenings of beloved movie classics.
+The Manchester Grand Hyatt San Diego opens the roof to its fourth-floor sports terrace for outdoor screenings of beloved movie classics.

 Details: Screenings are for ages 18 and up.
 The roof and box office open at 6:30 p.m. for sunset selfies, movies begin at 8 p.m.
 See the complete schedule.